tunirbagui/OpenLane-Workshop/README.md

   10.  **Routing** – Implements the interconnect system between standard cells using the remaining available metal layers after CTS and PDN generation.
 The routing is performed on routing grids to ensure minimal DRC errors.

 The Skywater 130nm PDK uses 6 metal layers to perform CTS, PDN generation, and interconnect routing.
-Shown below is an example of a base RTL to GDS flow in ASIC design:

 <!-- Workshop Introduction -->